ocaml/ocaml.org/data/tutorials/gs_01_a_first_hour_with_ocaml.md

 OCaml works out types automatically so you will rarely need to explicitly write down the function type.
-However, OCaml often prints out what it infers are the your function types, so you need to know the syntax.
+However, OCaml often prints out what it infers are the function types, so you need to know the syntax.
 For a function `f` that takes arguments `arg1`, `arg2`, ... `argn` and returns type `rettype`, the compiler will print: